Digital Marketing Advice: Make your Website Smart in a world of Dumb

 If you do not have a UVP you need to think of one short sentence that explains what you do and why you are different.
 Again listen to your customers’ pain points and discover their biggest challenges when using your product or service.

-If you have testimonials, read though them, you can discover great UVPs within your customer comments.
+If you have testimonials, read through them, you can discover great UVPs within your customer comments.

 3. Unique selling proposition